Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

 Peak Festival Energy

-Rotated between performance stages, artisan demonstrations, and food vendors.
-The lightweight setup allowed constant movement.
+I rotated between performance stages, artisan demonstrations, and food vendors.
+The lightweight setup meant I could keep moving without slowing down.

 2:00 - 4:00 PM

-During harsh midday sun, focused on shaded areas for portraits and close-up details of crafts and cultural artifacts.
+Harsh midday sun pushed me into shaded areas for portraits and close-up details of crafts and cultural artifacts.
+That is where the 50mm's low-light ability earned its keep.

 4:00 - 6:00 PM

-The 50mm f/1.8 created beautiful bokeh with backlit subjects.
-Captured dancers, families, and atmospheric crowd shots.
+The 50mm at f/1.8 produced rich bokeh with backlit subjects.
+I shot dancers, families, and atmospheric crowd scenes as the light went warm and soft.

-Movement is Key: With a fixed focal length, your feet become the zoom.
-Constantly reposition yourself—arrive early to identify the best angles for each performance area.
+Move your feet.
+With a fixed focal length, you are the zoom.
+Reposition constantly and arrive early to find the best angles for each performance area.

-Work the Aperture: Don't always shoot wide open. f/2.8-4 often provides the perfect balance of subject isolation and environmental context for event storytelling.
+Work the aperture range.
+Do not shoot wide open all day. f/2.8-4 often gives you the right balance of subject isolation and environmental context for event work.

 50mm Techniques for Common Festival Scenarios